Haft Gumbaz: Architecture

 The architectural style is reminiscent of Tughlaq architecture.
 A unique feature seen only in the Haft Gumbaz is the double-chambered tomb, with one chamber for the king and the other for his family members.

 There are seven tombs in total, with four being Sultan's tombs.
 The tombs are situated in a garden.

 Tomb of Mujahid Shah

 This was the first tomb to be built.
 It is a single-chambered square tomb, free of any elaborate embellishments.
-It is located on a low base.
 It is on the West end of the tomb complex.

 Tomb of Daud Shah

 It is a double-chambered tomb.

 Tomb of Shams al-Din and Ghiyath al-Din

 The two tombs share the same basement.

 Tomb of Firuz Shah Bahmani

 The tomb of Firuz Shah Bahmani is the largest, and is considered the most important of the complex.
 It is also a double-chambered tomb.
 The external and internal elevation is divided into two tiers, adorned by double-recessed arches.
 The arches of the upper tier have jali-style decorations.